David Munro (documentary filmmaker)

 Ivor David Munro (1 July 1944 - 5 August 1999) was an English documentary filmmaker.
 He collaborated on 20 documentary films for television with the Australian-born journalist, John Pilger, with many of their works receiving awards.
 Year Zero: The Silent Death of Cambodia, their 1979 documentary about the suffering people of Cambodia, resulted in viewers donating more than £45 million in aid.

 Early life and education

 His parents were Hugh Munro (an actor and television director) and Pamela Barnard (an actress and later longstanding floor manager in Drama at the BBC).
 His grandfather was the actor Ivor Barnard.
 Ivor Munro had a brother Tim Munro, who also became an actor, and a sister Hatty.

 Following a series of jobs, beginning as a farm labourer after leaving school, Munro became an actor for a time.
-He appeared in such series as Orlando, (1966–67), Z-Cars, Tightrope (1972), and in the play The Bells (Vaudeville Theatre).
+He appeared in such series as Object Z (1965), Orlando (1966–67), Z-Cars, Tightrope (1972), and in the play The Bells (Vaudeville Theatre).